tambetm/allenAI/README.md

 ## Deep Learning Model

 Our deep learning approach was inspired by a paper from IBM Watson group: [LSTM-based Deep Learning Models for Non-factoid Answer Selection](http://arxiv.org/abs/1511.04108).
 We used recurrent neural networks to get sentence vector for both question and answer.
-Then we used cosine ranking loss to make cosine similarity for the question and the right answer bigger than for the question and wrong answer (by some margin).
+Then we used cosine ranking loss to make cosine distance for the question and the right answer smaller than for the question and wrong answer (by some margin).

 ![Cosine ranking loss](images/cosine_ranking_loss.png?raw=true)